nicksmider/pino-aws-es-signV4-test/README.md

 # Test AWS Sign V4 with Pino Elasticsearch Stream

-This is intended to be used with a local copy of `pino-elasticsearch`.
+This is intended to be used with a local copy of `pino-elasticsearch`, specifically `https://github.com/nicksmider/pino-elasticsearch/tree/feature/connection-transport`

 If you want to use an active version of `pino-elasticsearch`, remove